Da-Fecto/MarkupCSScompress/README.md

 **By default the superuser gets the original CSS files served**

 Minimizing CSS is resource expensive.
 If you want to serve a new copy, put the cache time to 0 and enable caching for superusers.
 Then visit the page where the CSS get loaded.
 A fresh copy is served.
-Don't forget to put it back.
+Don't forget to put the cache back in it's original glory.

 - Caching is done with Ryan's **MarkupCache** Module.
 - Minifying & absoluting Urls done with Google [Minify](https://code.google.com/p/minify/) (UriRewriter.php saved me more than a headache)